cpske/ISP/django/authentication.md

 `NumericPasswordValidator` checks if a password is purely alphanumeric (disallowed).
 If you want to allow alphanumeric passwords, comment out the validator.

+## Logout

+Django (as of version 5.1) does not allow invoking the `logout` view using the GET method.
+It requires POST.

+This means you will have to create a logout page with a form that subits a POST request to logout.

+There may be other work-arounds for this.

 ---

 ### Resources